 Preserving health care coverage and preventing the spread of novel coronavirus is Wellmark's top priority.
 View important updates and get answers to questions regarding COVID-19 here Opens in a new window.

 If you provide health insurance benefits to your employees, you may also be responsible for offering COBRA continuation coverage in certain situations.
-Did you average 20 or more employees on a typical business day during the previous calendar year and are not a government entity or a church?
+Do you average 20 or more employees on a typical business day during a calendar year, and are not a government entity or a church?
 If you answered yes, then you are required to offer COBRA continuation coverage under your group health plan to employees or their covered family members in circumstances where they might lose their health insurance.